Choices for Life Insurance with No Medical Exam

-There are several ways to buy no-exam life insurance.
-The main differences are in price levels, the amounts you can buy and what kind of personal information they use.
+There are several ways to buy life insurance with no medical exam.
+The main differences are in price, the amount of life insurance you can buy, and what kind of personal information insurers will use.

 Guaranteed issue life insurance

-If you have some health issues, don't assume you'll be turned down for other policies and rush into a guaranteed issue policy.
+If you have some health issues, don't assume you'll be turned down for life insurance with an exam and rush into a guaranteed issue policy.
 Have an independent insurance agent run some quotes for you.

 Simplified issue life insurance

-Summary: Simplified issue policy applications ask a few questions but have no exam.
-If you answer yes to answer any of the questions you'll be declined.
-Questions vary by company but can include things like "Do you smoke" or "Do you reside in a nursing home?"
+Summary: Simplified issue life insurance applications ask a few questions but have no exam.
+If you answer yes to any of the questions you'll likely be declined.
+Questions vary by company but can include topics such as:

-What to know: Simplified issue policies are less expensive than guaranteed issue life insurance but still pricey.
-You won't be able to buy a lot of coverage this way.
-The maximum policy amount might be $500,000 or much less, depending on the company
+What to know: Simplified issue policies are usually less expensive than guaranteed issue life insurance, but still pricey.
+You generally won't be able to buy a lot of coverage this way.
+The maximum policy amount might be $500,000 or much less, depending on the company.

-Summary: These products let you skip a medical exam and get a policy faster.
-They can offer better pricing because they use personal information, including medical information, that the insurer receives from third-party sources.
+Summary: Accelerated underwriting policies let you skip a medical exam and get a policy faster.
+They can usually offer better pricing than guaranteed issue policies because they use personal information, including medical information, that the insurer receives from third-party sources.

 Poor health could be a hurdle to getting no-exam life insurance with accelerated underwriting.
-The insurer might still ask for an exam if it doesn't like the information that comes back.
+The insurer might still ask for an exam if it needs more information about your health

 Instant, online term life insurance

-What to know: These companies will quickly calculate a premium for you based on personal data pulled from MIB, your motor vehicle report, prescription-drug databases and other sources.
+What to know: These companies will quickly calculate a premium based on personal data pulled from MIB, your motor vehicle report, prescription drug databases and other sources.
 You could still be asked to do a medical exam if the company wants more information or you request a high amount of coverage.

 Group life insurance through work

 Summary: Group life insurance is an easy way to get life insurance with no medical exam, and it’s offered by many employers.
 There's no exam or application for group life, and you can't be turned down.
-It's an inexpensive way to buy life insurance.
+It's also usually a very inexpensive way to buy life insurance.

-What to know: Amounts can be very limited, possibly to an amount equal to only one year of salary.
+What to know: Amounts can be very limited, and might be only equal to one year of salary.
 Some employers offer the option to buy supplemental group life.
 This typically requires an application but is also an inexpensive way to buy life insurance.
 The downside is that you lose the coverage if you leave the job.